Depression & Low Mood Counselling in Milborne St Andrew

-You may be coming to counselling feeling overwhelmed, stuck, or unsure why things feel the way they do.
-In therapy, this can show up in different ways for different people, and often develops over time through life experiences, stress, or difficult periods.
+You may be coming to depression counselling feeling overwhelmed, stuck, or unsure why things feel the way they do.
+This often develops over time through life experiences, stress, or distressing experiences.

 Low mood or depression can feel like a sense of disconnection from yourself, others, or things that used to matter.
 You might feel flat, numb, or like you’re just going through the motions.